All Products

 Compatible DDL syntax executed on the OBServer node is displayed.
 Incompatible syntax is converted before it is displayed.

-• Modify Creation Syntax and Try Again: View the error information, check and modify the definition of the conversion result of a failed DDL statement, and then migrate the data to the destination again.
+• Modify Creation Syntax and Try Again: View the error information, check and modify the definition of the conversion result of a failed DDL statement, and then migrate the data to the target again.

 • Retry/Retry All Failed Objects: You can retry failed schema migration tasks one by one or retry all failed tasks at a time.